Signs Of Pregnancy Set In

 - Sensitivity to smell

-The symptoms of pregnancy can appear this week.
+At 4 weeks pregnant, symptoms of pregnancy start to appear.
 The first pregnancy symptoms resemble those for premenstrual syndrome.
 So, fatigue, tingling or aching breasts, or nausea might lead you to believe your period will be starting any day.
 But by the end of this week, your expected period will not take place as your pregnancy is on!

 Can you do a home pregnancy test now?